strmprivacy/docs/docs/concepts/strm-meta.md

 The `strmMeta` definition contains the following fields

-billingId
-the reference to the entity that will eventually be billed for this event.
-The sending application does not need to set this event.

 eventContractRef
 the reference to the [event contract](schemas-and-contracts.md) that governs the privacy and validation rules.
 The sending application **must